SUNET/edusign-app/ERRORS.md

 contextual help on the box representing the invitation shows this (title and text).

-    Insufficient security level
+    Insufficient assurance level

-    Your account does not provide the required security level.
+    Your account does not provide the required assurance level.
 Please take the steps to provide it.

     Inte tillräckligt hög säkerhetsnivå